LilChickenz/wallpapers/README.md

 2: run setup.bat - I would recommend setting a storage size of at least 5gb

 you can edit config.json at any time after setup is run

+nothing automatically deletes wallpapers so the folder can get big fast